 As part of our ongoing business, we generally do not participate in transactions that generate relationships with unconsolidated entities or financial partnerships, such as entities often referred to as structured finance or variable interest entities ("VIE's"), which would have been established for the purpose of facilitating off-balance sheet arrangements or other contractually narrow or limited purposes.
-As of November 3, 2018, we are not involved in any material unconsolidated entities (other than the Company's investments in Majestic 21 and retirement community limited partnerships).
+As of November 2, 2019, we are not involved in any material unconsolidated entities (other than the Company's investments in Majestic 21).